Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 Some of your powers expend the Maledict Die, as specified in a power's description.
 When you use a power that uses a ^^Maledict Die^^ while you have none remaining, you take :dmg-necr: Necrotic damage equals to the roll result, you have to roll the die even if the power itself doesn't call for rolling.

-You regain all of them when you finish a Long Rest.
+You regain all of them when you finish a **:rest-long: Long Rest**.

 #### Maledict Die Powers